crosstheages/public-data/patch-notes-arise.md

 - Air weapon is not correctly visible in the opening crystal building.
 - Sometimes, players could not be able to leave a group.
 In this case, do not hesitate to disband the group from a leader action.
 - Sometimes, the weight of your personal inventory could not be correctly updated.
-- Some SFX of weapon air are not spatialized
+- Some SFX of weapon air are not spatialized.
-- Sometimes, leaving Arena of TransitionZone could
+- Sometimes, leaving the Arena of TransitionZone may cause you to become stuck in that zone.
+In this case, the exit portal no longer works, and you must disconnect and reconnect to leave.
+- Challenge: Ascension is locked for now because of a Critical issue.

 ### Tips
 - If you experience data synchronization issues, try restarting the game.